Skip to main content

 Background

-The City of Somerville will be distributing 500 free monthly MBTA transit passes to eligible persons via the Community Action Agency of Somerville (CAAS).
-These passes are available for residents enrolled in a partner program like SNAP, MassHealth, enrolled in Head Start, or make up to double the Federal poverty line.
-Distribution of passes is anticipated to begin in Spring 2023.
+The City of Somerville will be distributing a limited amount of free monthly MBTA transit passes to eligible persons via the Community Action Agency of Somerville (CAAS).
+These passes are available for residents enrolled in a partner program like SNAP, MassHealth, enrolled in Head Start, or make up to double the federal poverty line.
+Residents who are currently enrolled and/or eligible for other free/reduced fare programs such as the SPS Parents and Guardians or the Senior CharlieCard are not eligible.
+Distribution of passes began in Spring 2023.

 Application